espressoshock/bes875xl-dosing-funnels/README.md

 * BES840XL
 * Duo-Temp BES810BSS

-> For a more detailed and updated list of compatible portafilter and appliances, please refer's to the [manufacturer's website](https://www.breville.com/us/en/parts-accessories/parts/sp0001515.html)
+> For a more detailed and up to date list of compatible portafilter and appliances, please refer's to the [manufacturer's website](https://www.breville.com/us/en/parts-accessories/parts/sp0001515.html)

 Despite it's large compatibility, has to be kept in mind that the attached designs have been engineered with specific mechanical constraints defined mostly by the [Locator For Porta Filter Model: SP0001558]((https://www.ereplacementparts.com/locator-for-porta-filter-p-1810332.html?osCsid=m8t7f3h5rjta44luisd92trhb4))

 ## Models

 ### Magnetic Split Design
+> Innovative, compact, two-piece split design

 <span style="display:block;text-align:center">
     <img src="./assets/bes875xl-dosing-rings-r3smd-illustration01.png" alt="Breville/Sage Dosing Rings Magnetic split design illustration">
 </span>

+_Two-piece split design_ dosing funnel characterized by a __compact__ design, __beautiful chamfer edges__, __two mode operations__, __inner rim seating__ and __magnetic automatic snap__.
+The funnel thanks to its innovatible split design, can be operated as a _standalone dosing funnel_, with both pieces attached, or with _just one_ allowing to use the built-in breville grinder without crashing with the grinder fork for a mess-free shot prep.
+The two mating parts automatically snaps together thanks to their four neodymium high-stregth magnets.

 ### Bayonet Mount Design